Diego Rico

-Diego Rico Salguero (born 23 February 1993) is a Spanish professional footballer who plays as a left-back for Real Sociedad.
+Diego Rico Salguero (born 23 February 1993) is a Spanish professional footballer who plays as a left-back for La Liga club Getafe CF.

 Club career

 Zaragoza

-Born in Burgos, Castile and León, Rico graduated from local Burgos CF Promesas's youth system, where he started playing as a forward in the seven-a-side variation and later winger.
+Born in Burgos, Castile and León, Rico graduated from local CD Burgos Promesas 2000's youth system, where he started playing as a forward in the seven-a-side variation and later winger.
 In June 2011, he joined Real Zaragoza and was assigned to the Juvenil squad.

 Rico made his senior debut with the reserves, in 2011–12.
 He served mostly as a backup in his two seasons with the squad, the second ending in relegation.

 In the summer of 2013, Rico was promoted to the main squad and quickly overtook the habitual starter Abraham Minero.
 On 10 September he played his first match as a professional, starting in a 1–0 away loss against Deportivo Alavés in the second round of the Copa del Rey.
 He first appeared in the league four days later, playing the full 90 minutes of a 3–0 home victory over CD Tenerife in the Segunda División.

 On 19 November 2013, Rico signed a five-year contract to stay at La Romareda.
 He scored his first professional goal the following month, the first of a 2–1 home win against Córdoba CF.

 Rico agreed to a new professional deal on 7 January 2016, becoming a full member of the first team and being assigned the no. 22 jersey.
 He finished the campaign with one goal in 39 matches, contributing to an eighth-place finish.